Combinatorial Knot Theory and the Jones Polynomial: Khovanov Homology

-In fact, we can assemble the canopoly for ${\cal C}(K)$ from ${\cal C}(\Asmooth)$ and ${\cal C}(\Bsmooth)$ by forming the direct sum ${\cal C}(\Asmooth) \bigoplus {\cal C}(\Bsmooth).$ More precisely, since the canopoly is graded by the number of $B$-smoothings in the states, we can write If $\tau: {\cal C}^{n}(\Asmooth) \longrightarrow {\cal C}^{n-1}(\Bsmooth)$ denotes the resmoothing map, then we can write the boundary mapping on the direct sum by the formula where for simplicity we have written this formula as though there were elements and we have written it modulo two.
 One recognizes that this is the familiar mapping cone construction from homological algebra.
 Now view Figure~\ref{mcone}.
-Here we indicate that there is a functor from the Canopoly of $K$, $A$-smoothed at a Reidemeister three move configuration, to the corresponding re-smoothing.
-Then $2$-moves map the source canopoly to a chain-homotopy equivalent one.
-One can verify that the corresponding direct sum canopolies are chain homotopy equivalent.
-From this it follows that the chain homotopy class of the canopoly of a link diagram $K$ is not changed by the third Reidemeister move.
-This proof is a categorified version of the original proof that the bracket polynomial is invariant under regular isotopy.\\
+Here we indicate that there is a functor from the Bar-Natan Cobordism Category of $K$, $A$-smoothed at a Reidemeister three move configuration, to the corresponding resmoothing.
+Reidemeister $2$-moves map the source Bar-Natan Cobordism Category to a chain-homotopy equivalent one.
+One can verify that the corresponding direct sum Khovanov Cobordism Categories are chain homotopy equivalent.
+From this it follows that the chain homotopy class of the Bar-Natan Cobordism Category of a link diagram $K$ is not changed by the third Reidemeister move.
+This proof is a categorified version of the original proof that the bracket polynomial is invariant under regular isotopy.

-Khovanov Canopoly is the categorical structure behind Khovanov Homology.
-Functors from the Canopoly to categories of modules can be constructed and actual homology calculated.
-The Canopoly gives a diagrammatic/categorical understanding of how this homology theory gives topological information about knots and links. \\
+Bar-Natan Cobordism Category is the categorical structure behind Khovanov Homology.
+Functors from the Bar-Natan Cobordism Category to categories of modules can be constructed and actual homology calculated.
+The Bar-Natan Cobordism Category gives a diagrammatic/categorical understanding of how this homology theory gives topological information about knots and links.